yearn/yearn-devdocs/docs/getting-started/using-yearn.md

 ## If you **already have the required token** for the vault that you would like to deposit in:

 1. Select the vault that you would like to deposit into.
 2. Enter the amount of tokens you want to deposit into the vault.
-If you are depositing ETH, make sure you have enough ETH left over to pay for future transactions that you might need to make.
+If you are depositing ETH, ensure you have enough ETH left over to pay for future transactions you might need to make.

 ![image](https://github.com/yearn/yearn-devdocs/assets/7863230/b829c7f3-078c-4674-be24-3763443a4299)